Can Chimpanzees Talk?

 The evidence for the mastery of syntax is not so convincing.
 While chimpanzees can learn to order their symbols to get what they want, it is not clear that they have mastered syntax.
 The reason is that when they initiate communication, even adult chimps often abandon the order they have learned and phrases such as, "Fight mad Austin," a famous utterance of Kanzi's friend Panbinisha.
 Here the order doesn't seem to matter.
 Apparently Panbinisha was trying to express, "there was a fight at Austin's and someone (Austin?) was mad".
 It is interesting that even human children simply don't make such errors once language acquisition begins, and certainly adult speakers would never utter such strings.
 Notice it lacks any morphemes (-ing, at, I, she, -ed), the hallmarks of grammar.

 There have been occasional reports of chimps signing new combinations of words in an acceptable order in response to new situations.
 Washoe, for example, once was in a boat on a pond when she encountered her first duck.
-She signed 'water bird'.
-This could be a new compound noun or it could be two separate responses to the water and a bird.
+She signed water bird.
+This could be a new compound noun or it could be two separate responses to seeing the water and a bird.
 The problem is that we have no way of measuring the chimp's intent.

 The maximum number of lexeme symbols (simple nouns, verbs, and adjectives) is interesting, too.
 The brightest chimpanzees master fewer than 200 of these symbols by adulthood.
 Human children know about 50 by the time they are 18 months old, when they begin learning nouns, verbs, and adjectives at the rate of about 5 per day.
 So the maximum achievement in symbol acquisition among other primates is more than matched by human children before the onset of language acquisition.
-In fact, the type of phrases spoken by chimpanzees and gorillas also resemble those spoken by children before they acquire their first language: "give orange" or "give Bobby orange" (without the pronoun me) are common expressions of children who have not yet learned to speak.
+In fact, the type of phrases spoken by chimpanzees and gorillas also resemble those spoken by children before they acquire their first language: "give orange" or "give Bobby orange" (without the pronoun me) are common expressions of children before the onset of language learning around the age of two.